Broadcom/CDD-Grafana-Datasource/README.md

 - - - -
 ### Query Types
 The following query types are available:
-* CloudSecurity
+* <metric name>:

-   Use this query type to fetch compliance data of the devices in your environment.
+   Use this query type to fetch ccontinuous testing metrics.

+- Total number of test suites
+- Total number of successful test suites
+- Total number of failed test suites
+- Total number of error test suites
+- Total number of skipped test suites
+- Total number of disabled test suites

 * Events

   Use this query type to fetch event data on the devices in your environment.